 Section 2.
 Duties of the executive committee shall be:

-to develop goals for the association for presentation to the executive board and general membership for approval;
+To develop goals for the association for presentation to the executive board and general membership for approval;

-and to appoint standing and special committee chairmen and members of the standing and special committees.
+And to appoint standing and special committee chairmen and members of the standing and special committees.

 Section 3.
 The executive committee shall meet within thirty (30) days after their election for the purpose of appointing standing committee chairmen.
 Special committee chairmen shall be appointed as necessary.
 Members of the standing and special committees shall be appointed as soon as possible after the appointment of the committee chairmen.